XoopsModules25x/pedigree/docs/readme.txt

 README FIRST
 -----------------------

-This module is for ...
+This module allows users to create a pedigree database for any animal.
+Users can create extra fields, lookups and define custom colors.